2i60/larpaper/README.md

 install -m 644 larpaper-idle.desktop ~/.config/autostart/larpaper-idle.desktop
 ```

 Make sure `~/.local/bin` is in your `PATH`.
-You can then preview Larpaper with:
+You can then preview larpaper with:

 ```bash
 launch-larpaper --showoff
 ```

-The KDE idle watcher starts Larpaper after five minutes.
+The KDE idle watcher starts larpaper after five minutes.
 Log out and back in to
 start the new autostart entry immediately, or run `larpaper-idle` yourself.

-## Project layout

-The repository is intentionally flat: its Bash source, artwork, and desktop
-entries are all in the project root.

 Edit `art.txt` to customize the artwork in a clone.
 After installation,
 the installed copy is at `~/.local/share/larpaper/art.txt`.